3MIYABI/ORIGAMID/README.md

 CryptoSQLite automatically downloads, patches, and compiles the SQLite3 amalgamation source.
 This logic can be found in [sqlite/CMakeLists.txt](sqlite/CMakeLists.txt).
-Updating the used SQLite3 version is achieved by simply modifying the variables in the aforementione
+Updating the used SQLite3 version is achieved by simply modifying the variables in the aforementioned `CMakeLists.txt`.

+The pat